Piney Creek’s Unique Approach to the SDGs

 Kindness as a goal

 At the 4th Annual Multi-Tiered System of Support (MTSS) Learning Conference, Maggie Murphy made a confession: “Don’t tell the UN we added a goal.”
-She is referring to the UN’s Sustainable Development Goals, the framework she has been using to help her 7th- and 8th-grade students find their voices as global citizens who can change the world.
+She is referring to the UN’s Sustainable Development Goals, the framework she has been using to help her 7th- and 8th-grade students find their voices as global leaders who can change the world.
 And the goal she and her class added?
 Kindness.

 Maggie Murphy teaches 7th and 8th graders at Piney Creek School, located in a tiny community nestled in North Carolina’s Blue Ridge Mountains.
 Piney Creek is one of two schools in Alleghany County that recently brought global learning to their community.
 Maggie and her students have hit the ground running.

 The school’s global program launched in August 2018.
-As part of the school’s training and onboarding process, we introduced our global citizenship framework alongside the UN SDGs as a way for Piney Creek’s teachers to integrate action-based global learning into their curriculum.
+As part of the school’s training and onboarding process, we introduced our global leadership framework alongside the UN SDGs as a way for Piney Creek’s teachers to integrate action-based global learning into their curriculum.

 My new poster is finished, but my students and I aren’t!
 We need help with #SDG9 – any suggestions?!
 We have worked hard on all the others! #pcspride #HowWeSDG #proudteacher (thanks @MrStevenHall for having this SDG poster made for me) pic.twitter.com/s9ERTjhjsv